 Worth is a somewhat small village located in the state of Illinois.
 With a population of 10,784 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.

 Worth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Worth is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Worth who work in office and administrative support (19.36%), sales jobs (9.72%), and food service (7.44%).
+There are especially a lot of people living in Worth who work in office and administrative support (19.66%), sales jobs (12.31%), and healthcare (6.25%).

+Worth is a somewhat ethnically-diverse village.
 The people who call Worth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Worth include Irish, German, Italian, and Czech.
+Worth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.08% of the village’s residents.
+Important ancestries of people in Worth include Polish, German, Italian, and Czech.

 The most common language spoken in Worth is English.
-Other important languages spoken here include Polish and Arabic.
+Other important languages spoken here include Arabic and Polish.